Semigroupoid

 In mathematics, a semigroupoid (also called semicategory, naked category or precategory) is a partial algebra that satisfies the axioms for a small category, except possibly for the requirement that there be an identity at each object.
+While this definition is due to Tilson, Exel has introduced a different definition, one in which there is no underlying graph.
+The term semicategory usually refers to a Tilson's graphed semigroupoid.
 Semigroupoids generalise semigroups in the same way that small categories generalise monoids and groupoids generalise groups.
 Semigroupoids have applications in the structural theory of semigroups.